 Laptops check out for two hours, unless staff allows more time.
 After two hours, staff may request that the laptop be returned so that another patron may use it.
 The batteries only last about an hour with continual use.
 Please use provided sockets on lamps for recharging your personal computer.
 No cords should be strung across an area where staff or patrons might walk.

 If you wish to save your work you may do so by saving to your flash drive, or you may e-mail a document to yourself.
 There is no back-up system on the laptops, so save your work often.
 Once the power supply has been exhausted, unsaved work will be lost.

 Patrons are responsible for any loss of equipment or damage to equipment.
-Upon return, laptops and i-Pods will be checked to ensure all equipment is intact.
-Patrons must return all peripherals borrowed with the laptop or i-Pod.
+Upon return, laptops and other electronic devices will be checked to ensure all equipment is intact.
+Patrons must return all peripherals borrowed with the devices.

 Patrons will be charged for any damage or loss occurred during their checkout period for the equipment.